 - c.
 Outreach and enrollment: Describe your proposed strategies for contacting, enrolling, and orienting clients referred by the CAO to the EARN and Work Ready programs and related services.
 Also describe planned outreach activities to potential participants and how you will facilitate reverse referrals, as described in the Statements of Work included in Appendix A and B. Be sure to describe how you will ensure a professional level of customer service during initial engagement that continues throughout your proposed program to ensure positive interactions for all clients. - d.
 Case management and supportive services: Describe how you will provide case management to assess the holistic needs of clients, identify barriers to employment, and coordinate services and supports to address needs and barriers.
-Also describe your approach to required counseling services for TANF participants described in the Statements of Work included in Appendix A and B. Be sure to include innovative ideas, including use of trauma-informed care, motivational interviewing, and two-generational program strategies that meet the needs of parents, children, and the family as whole. - e.
+Also describe your approach to required counseling services for TANF participants described in the Statements of Work included in Appendix A and B. Be sure to include innovative ideas, including use of trauma-informed care, motivational interviewing, and two-generational program strategies that meet the needs of parents, children, and the family as whole.
+Please refer to the case management and supportive services section of the Statement of Work and PADHS program manuals for additional supportive service requirements and guidelines. - e.
 Activity tracking and engagement: Describe how you will track client participation in the EARN and Work Ready program.
-Also explain the optimal level and frequency of engagement with clients and how you will ensure such engagement occurs. - f.
-Client incentives: Client incentives are positive reinforcements based on client performance to promote participation and achievement.
+Also explain the optimal level and frequency of engagement with clients and how you will ensure such engagement occurs.
+CWDS is utilized as the required PA DHS system of record for EARN and Work Ready.
+Please explain your methods on data collection, entry, and updating of records to meet compliance standards. - f.
+Client incentives11: Client incentives are positive reinforcements based on client performance to promote participation and achievement.
 See the Statements of Work in Appendix A and B for further information.
-Describe your proposed model for issuing incentives to EARN and Work Ready clients, understanding that P4W retains the right to approve of incentive arrangements proposed by selected applicants or introduce different incentive arrangements that selected applicants must use with EARN and Work Ready clients.
+Describe your proposed model for issuing incentives to EARN and Work Ready clients, understanding that Partner4Work retains the right to approve of incentive arrangements proposed by selected applicants or introduce different incentive arrangements that selected applicants must use with EARN and Work Ready clients.
 In your response, describe the performance standards you will incentivize and the form and value of each incentive you will make available to clients.
 Standards on which to provide client incentives may include but are not limited to activity completion, job placement, job retention, and other achievements.
 All incentives must be reasonable, allowable and comply with the EARN and Work Ready Manuals and other applicable guidance. - g.
 Career services: Describe your proposed model and approach for effectively delivering the career services described in the Statements of Work included in Appendix A and B. Highly rated responses will strongly demonstrate how the proposed program components connect clients with job opportunities along sustainable career pathways.
 Be sure to address how you will accomplish the items below and describe any other components vital to the success of your proposed model: - i.
 Assess clients comprehensively and create individualized plans and goals accordingly. - ii.
-Provide quality career counseling and provision of current labor market information. - iii.
-Provide work readiness, job searching, and placement services to clients. - iv.
-Offer workshops to support job search, skills development, placement, and retention. - v.
-Provide timely, quality retention and follow-up services that encourage job sustainability and advancement. - h.
-Training, credentialing, and community service: Describe your proposed model and approach for effectively delivering the training, credentialing, and community service activities described in the Statements of Work included in Appendix A and B, ensuring a combination of activities that results in the desired outcomes of the EARN and Work Ready programs.
-Highly rated responses will describe specific in-house and external opportunities that will be made available to EARN and Work Ready clients, or steps that will be taken to make such opportunities available.
-Be sure to address how you will accomplish the items below and describe any other components vital to the success of your proposed model:
+Provide quality career counseling and provision of current labor market information.